ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Introduction

 ResRep features: \textbf{1)} High resistance.
-ResRep does not change the loss function, update rule or any training hyper-parameters of the original model (\ie, the conv-BN parts) so that they learn to maintain the performance as usual. \textbf{2)} High prunability.
-The compactors are driven by the penalty gradients to learn which channels to prune, and we can make many compactor channels small enough to realize perfect pruning, even with a mild penalty strength. \textbf{3)} Given the required global reduction ratio of FLOPs, ResRep automatically finds the appropriate eventual width of each layer with no prior knowledge, making it a powerful tool for CNN structure optimization. \textbf{4)} End-to-end training and easy implementation (Alg. \ref{alg1}).
-We summarize our contributions as: \begin{itemize}[noitemsep,nolistsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Inspired by the neurobiology research, we proposed to decouple ``remembering'' and ``forgetting'' to facilitate channel pruning. \item We proposed a novel method with two components, Gradient Resetting and Convolutional Re-parameterization, to achieve high resistance and prunability. \item We achieved state-of-the-art results on common benchmark models, including real lossless pruning on ResNet-50 on ImageNet with a pruning ratio of $54.5\%$. \item We released the code and pruned models at \url{https://github.com/DingXiaoH/ResRep} to encourage further research. \end{itemize}
+To maintain the performance, ResRep does not change the loss function, update rule or any training hyper-parameters of the original model (\ie, the conv-BN parts). \textbf{2)} High prunability.
+The compactors are driven by the penalty gradients to make many channels small enough to realize perfect pruning, even with a mild penalty strength. \textbf{3)} Given the required global reduction ratio of FLOPs, ResRep automatically finds the appropriate eventual width of each layer with no prior knowledge, making it a powerful tool for CNN structure optimization. \textbf{4)} End-to-end training and easy implementation (Alg. \ref{alg1}).
+We summarize our contributions as: \begin{itemize}[noitemsep,nolistsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Inspired by the neurobiology research, we proposed to decouple ``remembering'' and ``forgetting'' for pruning. \item We proposed two techniques, Rep and Res, to achieve high resistance and prunability.
+They can be used separately and the combination delivers the best performance. \item We achieved state-of-the-art results on common benchmark models, including real lossless pruning on ResNet-50 on ImageNet with a pruning ratio of $54.5\%$. \end{itemize}